 Ironically, it’s more sweet than salty.
 And it has a really rich history for such a humble bread.
 Check this out if you’re so inclined, it’s quite an interesting read.

-And there are different kinds of pandesal; I dare say it’s as varied as the number of islands in the Philippines (and that’s a lot)!
+And there are different variations of pandesal; I dare say it’s as varied as the number of islands in the Philippines (and that’s a lot)!

-It’s not fluffy like dinner rolls; it’s not dense like wheat bread.
+It’s not excessively soft and fluffy like dinner rolls; it’s not overly hard and dense either.
 It has just the perfect bite to it that’s uniquely pandesal bread.

 I’ve looked around for pandesal recipes for a long time and this is the result of me tweaking and trying to make it easier.
 And it is.